commoddity/relay-util/README.md

 ## Environment Variables

 The project uses environment variables to configure various aspects of its operation.
 These variables are loaded from a `.env.relayutil` file in the user's home directory.
 If this file does not exist, the program will prompt the user to create it on first run.

-## Testing

-The project uses table-driven tests.
-The test variable name must be 'test' and the test name should start with "should".

-## Code Quality

-The project uses GitHub's CodeQL for static code analysis.
-The configuration for this can be found in `.github/workflows/codeql.yml`.